 Midway Methodist Church is having a multi-family yard sale on Saturday beginning at 7 a.m. as a fundraiser for its building fund.
 Midway Methodist Church is located on Highway 6 East, approximately 6.5 miles east of Oxford on the north side of the highway.
 (April 12, 2010)

-The Master Gardeners of Lafayette County, in association with the University Museum, presents the second lecture in the Spring Garden Lecture Series on Thursday.
+The Lafayette County Master Gardeners, in association with the University Museum, presents the third lecture in the Spring Garden Lecture Series on Thursday.
 The lecture will begin at noon at the University Museum at University Avenue and Fifth Street.

 The series is free and open to the public.
-Bring a brown bag lunch and enjoy this informative lecture with other Oxford gardeners.
-(March 26, 2010)
+Bring a brown bag lunch and enjoy this informative lecture with other gardeners.
+(April 12, 2010)

 The UM Steel Drum Band and World Percussion Ensemble will present a spring concert of Brazilian and other world music at 8 p.m.
 Wednesday in the Nutt Auditorium at Ole Miss.
 The steel drum band will perform Ney Rosauro’s “Two Brazilian Steel Dances,” a rhythmic composition driven by a samba beat and flowing melodies, and a Panaroma composition by Andy Narrell titled, “We Kinda Music.”
 The percussion ensemble will perform Ney Rosauro’s “Concerto for Marimba and Orchestra,” a version arranged for all percussion instruments.
 Special guest performers will be the Oxford High School percussion ensemble directed by Andy Murphy.
 General admission is $5 at the door.
 (April 12, 2010)

 The Lafayette County & Oxford Public Library will host its Library Craft Circle at 6 p.m.
 Monday.
 For more information, call the library at 234-5751.
 (April 12, 2010)